yonicd/shredder/README.md

         as `rstan` and `brms`.
   - RStudio specific feature: Tab autocomplete in `shredder::stan_select` and `shredder::stan_filter` for the parameter names stored in the fit object.

-**Important**: The **shredder** API is still maturing as we continue to learn and improve.
-Please see `?shredder::lifecycle` for the list of functions that are considered stable.
+## This package should be considered a thought experiment that we are interested to get feedback around the implementation and whether it can help solve your problems.

+## It is under development and the API will break as we better understand the problems it is attempting to solve.
+Use at your own risk.

 ## Installation